Tag: History

 Summertime ZOOMS

 Join us for some exciting ZOOM programs this summer. *All virtual programs take place via ZOOM and registrants receive a link to access the Zoom Webinar via email.
 Each program has a unique zoom link, so register for each one separately.
-The Women Of The Mayflower ~ Tuesday, July 2nd at 7 PM 18 wives accompanied their husbands on the 1620 Mayflower voyage.
-Only four were still alive a year… Read more
+Maine Destinations For Stephen King Fans ~ Tuesday, August 20th at 7 PM Author Sharon Kitchens will discuss her new book, Stephen King’s Maine: A History & Guide.
+Explore… Read more

 Live Free or Die: The Contested History of the Words on your License Plate – Thursday, 4/25/24 at 6:30 PM